Speedcore: Internet growth (2010s)

 The 2010s saw a large growth in netlabels.
 DAWs made it cheaper and easier for new musicians to make experimental music.
-The internet allowed producers from around the world to communicate with each other and share their works through netlabels.
-Compilation albums became very popular for artists to share their music as they could get more exposure than by themselves.
+The internet allowed producers from around the world to communicate with each other, and share their works through netlabels.
+Compilations became preferred for artists to share their music for getting wider exposure, rather than if a release were to be self-published/distributed.
 A large portion of the speedcore scene now occurs online from netlabels to speedcore promotion channels on YouTube.
 Speedcore was no longer restrained to localized areas where raves occurred and records were released.

 Subgenres

 Splittercore

-Speedcore is often called splittercore when the BPM count is between 600 and 1,000.
+Speedcore is often called splittercore when at a tempo through 600 to 1,000.
 Splittercore is subsequently identified with kick patterns resembling machine gun fire.
-In the 1990s splittercore was sometimes referred to as nosebleed techno.

 Flashcore

-Flashcore is a genre that grew out of speedcore, industrial hardcore and IDM.
-While being originally related to speedcore, flashcore is defined by its complex avant-garde structures and abstract sounds, making it more similar to electroacoustic music and experimental music rather than any mainstream EDM genre.
-Most of the genre's works focus on intense, rhythmic, and layered soundscapes.
+Flashcore is a genre that grew out of speedcore, industrial hardcore and IDM, having been pioneered by French artist La Peste on his label Hangars Liquides.
+Flashcore is marked with odd rhythmic influence and its namesake short kicks constructed with a prominent decay in pitch, leading to a higher electroacoustic music and experimental music influence compared to any mainstream dance music genre.
+Most of the genre's works focus on either implicit or explicit deviations away from four-on-the-floor rhythmic structure and subdivisions thereof.

 Extratone

 Speedcore with a tempo of 1,000 or higher is called extratone.
-In this range of tempo, the separation between kicks are negligible to the human ear and thus the beat sounds like one constant note with a shifting pitch; extratone often has sudden increases or decreases in tempo to change the pitch of the tone.
+In this range of tempo, the separation between kicks are negligible to the human ear and thus susceptible to rhythmic alterations which can modify the timbre of the resulting tonal illusion.
+Extratone often uses minims, quavers and semiquavers to change the pitch of the tone by a number of octaves.
 The name "extratone" originates from combining the two German words extrahieren (to extract) and tone (sound).